 Values & Capitalism Honors Weekend

-The American Enterprise Institute’s Values & Capitalism 2017 Fall Weekend Honors Program, to be hosted at Seattle Pacific University, is an intensive seminar on business and entrepreneurship for 25 Christian undergraduate students from colleges and universities across the country.
+The 2018 Values & Capitalism Weekend Honors Program, to be hosted at The Catholic University of America in partnership with The Ciocca Center for Principled Entrepreneurship, is an intensive seminar on business and entrepreneurship for 25 Christian undergraduate students from colleges and universities across the country.
 Unlike a traditional academic seminar, the program will consist primarily of hands-on exercises and activities that encourage entrepreneurial thinking.
-It will also provide a unique opportunity for students to integrate their faith with their interests in business and entrepreneurship and connect with Christian leaders working in entrepreneurial careers.
+It will also provide a unique chance for students to integrate their faith with their interests in business and entrepreneurship through discussions and high-level networking opportunities with Christian leaders working in entrepreneurial careers.

 Travel and stipends:

-Honors students will also receive a travel voucher based on distance from Seattle, lodging, and meals on Friday, Saturday and Sunday morning.
-Students must check out of their hotel rooms by 11:00am on Sunday, October 29, but may book travel out of Seattle at their convenience.
+Honors students will be reimbursed for all travel expenses, and will be provided lodging and meals throughout the duration of the program.
+Students must arrive in DC on Thursday evening, November 8 and check out of their hotel rooms by 11:00am on Sunday, November 11, but may book travel out of DC at their convenience.

 How does a weekend away with 24 of the brightest, most remarkable college students from around the country, incredible lecturers, and on-site insight into a growing business through the eyes of its CEO sound?